 - Daily social media updates with photos and videos

 - Permission of private farm owners

-- 2 nights sharing accommodation before the event and 2 nights after the event at Augrabies Falls National Park
+- 1 night sharing accommodation before the event and 1 night sharing after the event at Augrabies Falls National Park

 - Meals before and after the event

 - Prize giving function with wine